Robert A. Barth: Helium release valve

 In 1967, Barth met a diver named T. Walker Lloyd at a dive trade show in New York.
 Lloyd was an archeological diver mostly diving on compressed air.
 He was preparing for an archaeological excavation off the coast of Bodrum, Turkey led by underwater archeologist Dr. George Bass.
 During their conversation about saturation diving, Barth mentioned a fascinating phenomenon Lloyd had never heard of.
-When saturation divers went through decompression after weeks at depth, their watches literally exploded, the reason being that helium molecules were so tiny, they were able to penetrate the watch cases during prolonged exposure.
+When saturation divers went through decompression after weeks at depth, their watches literally exploded, the reason being that helium atoms were so tiny, they were able to penetrate the watch cases during prolonged exposure.
 Once saturation divers started the process of decompression, the helium inside the watches could not escape fast enough and became trapped.
 The internal pressure – now much higher than the steadily decreasing pressure in the decompression chamber – caused the weakest part of the watches, the crystals, to pop off.
 The divers learned quickly how to deal with this issue.
 Before decompression, they simply unscrewed their crowns.
 If they forgot, however, their watches were damaged.
-An automatic solution was needed and Barth had already figured out what to do.
+An automatic solution was needed, and Barth had already figured out what to do.
 His idea was simple yet brilliant: To install a tiny one-way helium release valve to allow accumulated helium gas to exit the watch in a controlled fashion.
 After this encounter, Lloyd seized the moment and shared the acquired knowledge with Rolex.
 René-Paul Jeanneret, a member of the Rolex board and a passionate diver himself, was fascinated by Lloyd's knowledge on saturation diving, so much so, he offered him a job as Oceanographic Consultant for Rolex in order to keep in touch with the latest developments.
 Lloyd's role in the development of the valve was mentioned in one of Rolex's oldest Sea-Dweller advertisements.